AVP42/my-hugo-site/content/home/categories.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 50

-title: 标签热图
+title: 分类热图
 subtitle: ''

 content:
 # Choose the taxonomy from `config.toml` to display (e.g. tags, categories)
-  taxonomy: tags
+  taxonomy: categories
   # Choose how many tags you would like to display (0 = all tags)
   count: 20
 design: